 The PRIDE Survey is a national evaluation that measures student alcohol, tobacco and other drug use.
-It also measures behavior on many crucial issues that can affect learning, such as family discipline, safety, activity involvement, gangs, etc. The Morgan County Partnership collaborated with the Morgan County Schools to implement this survey in the fall of 2011.
-View the report.
+It also measures behavior on many crucial issues that can affect learning, such as family discipline, safety, activity involvement, gangs, etc. The Morgan County Partnership has collaborated with the Morgan County Schools for the last few years to implement this survey.
+To view the most recent Pride Survey Data (2015-16), click here.

 View copy of PRIDE survey here: PRIDE_Survey_scan_2014